 Consider short-term self-monitoring of blood glucose levels in adults with type 2 diabetes (and review treatment as necessary):

-- When starting treatment with oral or intravenous corticosteroids or to confirm suspected hypoglycaemia.
+- When starting treatment with oral or intravenous corticosteroids; or

 See also the separate Antihyperglycaemic Agents used for Type 2 Diabetes and Insulin Regimens articles.